 Why are we asking for your personal information?

-We require your personal data to assess and process your application.
-This is in compliance with a legal requirement under the Community Infrastructure Levy Regulations 2010 as amended.
+We require your personal data to assess and process your application

 You hold the following rights with regard to the personal data you provide us:

 the right to receive a copy of your personal data

 the right to have any inaccurate or incomplete personal data rectified

 the right to request a restriction of the processing of your personal data in situations where it is inaccurate, unlawful, and no longer needed for the purposes for which it was originally collected.